TereseMihalcin/a-new-me/src/content/myblog/welcome.md

 ---
-title: 'First post'
+title: Test post
-description: 'Lorem ipsum dolor sit amet'
+description: This was the first post i used to test with
-pubDate: 'Jul 08 2022'
+pubDate: Aug 06 2025
-heroImage: '../../assets/blog-placeholder-3.jpg'
+heroImage: ../../assets/new_blog.png
 ---

 I can't believe this is *real*.